adbar/simplemma/README.md

 | `tr` | Turkish | 1,232 | 0.89 | on UD-TR-Boun
 | `uk` | Ukrainian | 370 | | alternative: [pymorphy2](https://github.com/kmike/pymorphy2/)

-*Low coverage* mentions means one would probably be better off with a language-specific library, but *simplemma* will work to a limited extent.
-Open-source alternatives for Python are referenced if possible.
+Languages marked as having low coverage may be better suited to language-specific libraries, but Simplemma can still provide limited functionality.
+Where possible, open-source Python alternatives are referenced.

 *Experimental* mentions indicate that the language remains untested or that there could be issues with the underlying data or lemmatization